giniedp/glib/apps/web/src/examples/fx/materials/map-base/Readme.md

-# Texture mapping
+## Basic Texture Mapping

-The example shows how to enable diffuse texture map
+How to create a texture mapped program